Newcastle City Council, as part of the Keep It Clean campaign, encourages the public to report fly-tipping so that we can take action.

 Newcastle City Council is committed to tackling waste crime.
-In the past three years, we have taken 596 prosecutions and issued 818 Fixed Penalty Notices for waste crimes.
+In the past four years (up to March 2017) we have taken 778 prosecutions and issued 972 Fixed Penalty Notices for waste crimes.
 These actions have resulted in:

-In 2015/2016 we seized 11 vehicles from fly-tippers.
-In both 2013/2014 and 2014/2015, HM Government statistics showed that Newcastle City Council prosecuted the second highest numbers of waste crimes, such as fly-tipping, in the UK and the highest outside London.
-In 2015/2016 Newcastle City Council carried out some 11% of local authority prosecutions for waste crime in England and Wales and 98.5% of prosecutions in Tyne and Wear.
+Since April 2015 we seized 15 vehicles from fly-tippers.
+In 2013/2014, 2014/2015 and in 2015/2016, HM Government statistics showed that Newcastle City Council prosecuted the second highest numbers of waste crimes, such as fly-tipping, in the UK.
+In 2015/2016 Newcastle City Council carried out some 10% of prosecutions for waste crime in England and Wales and 93% of prosecutions in Tyne and Wear.